Illinois Tech graduates are in high demand.

 The School of Applied Technology combines a hands-on, industry-based, project-focused approach with an understanding of how management principles apply to technology.
 You’ll learn the disciplines of management, development, technology and theory, operations, and security—and the professional skills to be a corporate innovator and tech entrepreneur.

 The vast majority of our graduates obtained full-time employment or decided to continue their education through graduate studies.

-Every year, Illinois Tech students self report their success to Career Services.
-Our graduates obtain positions at companies and organizations of all sizes including start up's, early-stage companies, and Fortune 500 corporations.
+Every year, Illinois Tech graduates self-report their success to Career Services.
+Our graduates obtain positions at companies and organizations of all sizes, including start-ups, early-stage companies, and Fortune 500 corporations.

 We provide students with the information they need to understand salary expectations by industry, sector, and geographic location.

-The list below provides a list of universities most often attended by Illinois Tech graduates for continuing education.
+The list below provides a list of universities most often attended by Illinois Tech graduates for graduate school.

 Illinois Tech graduates are well-positioned to pursue continuing education in a variety of areas.